6 Essential Bonds To Support Your Contractor Clients' Business Growth

 Offering these types of bonds at your P&C agency means you can help your contractor clients secure higher-value projects and expedite their business growth.

-6. License Bonds
+6. Supply Bonds

 Lastly, some of your contractor clients may need to purchase supply bonds.
 These bonds ensure a contractor’s timely delivery of materials and equipment to job sites during large-scale projects.
 If a contractor fails to provide their materials on time or uses substandard supplies, the project owner can seek compensation from their surety.